CityOfNewOrleans/JTMP-Data-Exchange-Specs/schemas/CaseInitiation_iepd/CaseInitiation.md

 Charge Filing (Screening Action and Bill of Information)

 ## Triggering Event:

-1. Magistrate Court binds a new arrest over to Criminal court
-2. Court clerk creates a new case, assigning a criminal case ID number as well as a judge and courtroom.
-Note: this process of assigning new criminal cases was known as Allotment.
+A Case Initiation message will be triggered any time a new case is created in a court case management system (CMS).
+1. A new Booking message automatically generates a new Magistrate Case in Criminal District Courts’ CMS
+2. A Charge Filing message automatically generates a new Criminal Case in Criminal District Courts’ CMS

+Note: The judge and court section are assigned through a process  known as Allotment.
+The Allotment process will trigger a Case Update message that will associate the Criminal Case Docket # with the assigned Judge and Court Section.
 This transactional data exchange replaces the Allotment List, in conveying new case information to all interested parties.
+The processes are different in Juvenile and Municipal and Traffic Court.
+The triggering event will still be creation of a new case and assignment of a case ID number.

 The processes are different in Juvenile and Municipal and Traffic Court.
 The triggering event will still be creation of a new case and assignment of a case ID number.